 Los Angeles-based Michael Gordon Shapiro composes for film, games, television, theater, and the concert hall.
 Classically trained, he delivers a romantic sound that blends the acoustic orchestra, evocative soloists, and organic-sounding electronics.

 Michael’s background spans both film/television scoring and the more technical discipline of music for games.
-He entered the game world as audio director of Boston-based Zoesis Studios, where he composed live orchestral scores and designed the studio’s adaptive music system — both rare in an era where game music was typically all-synthesized and looped.
+He entered the game world as audio director of Boston-based Zoesis Studios, where he composed live orchestral scores and designed the studio’s adaptive music system.

 His feature film credits include Home Room (starring Erika Christensen, Victor Garber, and Busy Phillips), Against Time (starring Robert Loggia and with Craig T. Nelson), and a catalog of projects ranging from intimate documentary to over-the-top thriller.
 He contributes to top-tier production libraries such as APM and Extreme Music.
 His music has been used on such television shows as Nip/Tuck, Spongebob Squarepants, The Joe Schmo Show, Undercover Boss, and many others.